NKorea declares medium-range missile ready for deployment

 UN emergency talks

-The missile, which was described by Washington as medium-range, was fired from Pukchang in South Pyongan province and travelled about 500 kilometres (310 miles) before landing in the Sea of Japan, according to the South’s armed forces.
+The missile, which was described by Washington as medium-range, was fired from Pukchang in South Phyongan province and traveled about 500 kilometers (310 miles) before landing in the Sea of Japan, according to the South’s armed forces.

 The rocket used a cold-launch system, KCNA said.